City to launch vaccination program for educators

 “It is imperative that our children get back to in-person learning, and every Philadelphian should be thankful that CHOP is able to offer its resources and expertise for this crucial effort.”

-Philadelphia Federation of Teachers President Jerry Jordan said the union is encouraged by the announcement of vaccine plan for educators.
-The union has argued that school staff should not be asked to return until they’ve been vaccinated.
+Philadelphia Federation of Teachers President Jerry Jordan said the union is encouraged by the announcement of the vaccine plan for educators.
+The union has argued that school staff should not be asked to return to school buildings until they’ve been vaccinated.

 “We have been advocating for a swift path to vaccination for school staff, because it’s a critical layer of protection against this deadly virus,” Jordan said.